Language Support «Prev Next»

 Define Character Sets for an Oracle Database

-Before changing or defining a character set, you can check the current database character set using:
+Before changing or defining a character set, you can check what your database is currently using:

 SELECT parameter, value